Caversham Park: BBC Monitoring

 With the onset of the Second World War, the British Ministry of Health requisitioned Caversham Park, and initially intended to convert it into a hospital.
-However, the BBC purchased the property with government grant-in-aid funds, and moved its Monitoring Service into the premises from Wood Norton Hall, near Evesham in Worcestershire, in Spring 1943.
+However, the BBC purchased the property with government grant-in-aid funds and, in the spring of 1943, moved its Monitoring Service into the premises from Wood Norton Hall, near Evesham in Worcestershire.
 The nearby estate of Crowsley Park was acquired by the BBC at the same time, to act as the service's receiving station and continues to function in that role.
-In 1945 1,000 people were working at the site.
+In 1945, 1,000 people were working at the site.

-In major building works in the 1980s, Norman Lucey, Architect for the BBC Architectural & Civil Engineering Department restored the interior of the mansion, removed utilitarian brick buildings put up on the east side of the mansion during the war, converted the orangery (then being used as a canteen) into editorial offices, and built a large new west wing to house the listening room.
-This included a new glazed atrium facing the original stable block.
+In major building works in the 1980s, Norman Lucey, Architect for the BBC Architectural & Civil Engineering Department, restored the interior of the mansion, removed utilitarian brick buildings put up on the east side of the mansion during the war, converted the orangery (then being used as a canteen) into editorial offices, and built a large new west wing to house the listening room.
+That included a new glazed atrium facing the original stable block.
 A new east wing was built in the 1990s.
 A further major building project in 2007–08 saw the west wing converted to house all of Monitoring's operational staff.

 A large 10 m diameter satellite dish was erected in the grounds in the early 1980s.
 It was later painted green (rather than white) to reduce its obtrusiveness.
 Shortwave aerials in front of the house were removed.

 In the 1980s, the formal name of the service was shortened to "BBC Monitoring".

 In 2016, it was announced that BBC Monitoring would move to London, with the loss of a number of jobs.
 In late 2017, the BBC announced it was selling the Grade II-listed Caversham Park estate in an effort to save money on property costs.
-The BBC finally left Caversham Park after 75 years in November 2018.
+In November 2018, the BBC finally left Caversham Park, after 75 years.

+Development

+Approval was granted in 2024 to re-develop the stately home, to become assisted living homes and other types of residential properties.